MAVERIC-ThinkNXT-LIMITED/DigitalThinkNxtAssessment/README.md

 13) Error handling is for all the endpoints </br>

 Both trainers as well as mentors are expected to rate the trainees performance separately.
 They can rank the individuals as Very Good, Good, Average and Below Average.
-For those people who are struggling points of improvement needs to be shared.
+For those people who are struggling  improvement points needs to be shared.